wgsl-tooling-wg/wesl-spec/WeslToml.md

 It is limited to one package manager to reduce implementation complexity.
 We do not have any wesl implementations that would allow for mixing and matching packages from different package managers.
 For dual publishing, the expectation is that one would have a primary package manager, and then attempt to mirror the structure for other package managers.

+### `root` field

+Specifies the root folder or root file for the `package::` syntax.

+- Optional
+  - Defaults to `path of package manager file/shaders`

+ For ecosystems where there is no such package manager file, this is mandatory.
+ Currently we do not have any such cases.

 ## `include` and `exclude` fields